 You might feel you now have sensitive gums because you have not flossed previously, and the thought of running a thin bit of string between the teeth and along the gumline fills you with dread.

 I know myself that flossing can be painful, it can cut into the gum.

 There are different types of floss available including thicker and wider ‘tape’ style flosses.

-Interdental brushes are probably the ‘best’ option to go for.
-They are less likely to hurt the gums due to their design and varying sizes, however they do take time and can work out quite expensive.
+Interdental brushes are the best option to go for, if you have gum disease.
+They are less likely to hurt the gums due to their design and varying sizes, however, they do take time and can work out quite expensive.
 You can learn all about them in the article Interdental Brushes – All you need to know.